 Pros and Cons of Installing Solar in the Fall or Winter

 While it may seem counterintuitive to start your solar energy journey during a time of year when the sunlight is at a minimum, there are several factors that can make it a great idea.

 From negotiating a better deal to taking full advantage of favorable incentives, you could end up going solar for less money than if you waited for sunnier weather.
 Your new solar system will also be ready and in full swing to churn out tons of free electricity during the spring and summer.

 And solar systems still produce a substantial amount of electricity in the fall and winter, which you’d be missing out on.
-The colder months are oftentimes when our electricity bills are the highest, as we’re spending more time indoors and need light for a greater part of the day.
-If your home or business uses electric heat, you’ll especially feel this.
+The colder months are often when our electricity bills are the highest, as we spend more time indoors and need lights for a greater part of the day.
+You'll feel this if your home or business uses electric heat.

-Installing solar in the fall or winter can, however, have a few downsides.
+However, installing solar in the fall or winter can have a few downsides.
 While installers don’t mind cooler weather, icy conditions could cause a few short delays until it becomes safe enough for the crew to work.
 You’ll also have to wait for sunnier weather and longer days to see what your solar system can really do, but you’ll still be producing tons of free electricity in the meantime.